siavashserver/notes/frontend/pwa.md

 from network.
 Once fetched, update cache for future use.
 This balances fast UX with data freshness.

-### Can you explain lazy-loading and code-splitting practices in PWAs?

-Lazy loading defers loading content until needed (e.g., images, routes).
-Code‑splitting breaks bundle into smaller chunks, loading only what's necessary.
-Both reduce the initial load size and speed up first interaction.

-### How do you prompt a user to install a PWA?

-Listen for the `beforeinstallprompt` event on `window`; call `event.prompt()` to show the install dialog, and check `event.userChoice` to detect acceptance or dismissal.

 ### What is the `beforeinstallprompt` event and how do you use it?

 When a PWA meets install criteria, browsers fire `beforeinstallprompt`.
 You can